Log in to Blogger.com to post. If you are having difficulty, try using a different browser.

 Due by 5pm on Friday 3/30

 Your blog posting will be at least 250 words and is due by 5pm.
-Remember to cite all sources you consult using MLA format.
+Remember to use your own words and cite all sources you consult using MLA format.

 Blog Posting 4: Untouchable

-Your blog posting will be at least 250 words and is due at least 30 minutes before class.
+Your blog posting will be at least 250 words.
 Remember to cite all sources you consult using correct MLA format.

 Blog Posting Instructions